IMRCLab/motion_capture_tracking/README.md

 The various options can be configured in `config/cfg.yaml`.

+### Optitrack: Vendor-specific Instructions

+There are two possible backends.

+* "optitrack" uses the Direct Depacketizers option.
+This works on all platforms, but often has compatibility issues with untested Motive versions and doesn't support all features.
+* "optitrack_closed_source" uses the official SDK (version 4.1.0) (only available on x64 Linux; distributed as a binary library)

+Make sure that you have the following settings in Motive:

+menu Edit/Settings/Streaming:
+* Enable NatNet
+* Use "Transmission Type" Multicast
+* Enable Unlabeled Markers and Rigid Bodies
+* Use "Up Axis": Z-Axis
+* Use the default ports (1510 command, 1511 data)

+We recommend that you first try "optitrack" and switch to "optitrack_closed_source" if you encounter any issues.

 ### NOKOV: Vendor-specific Instructions

 Since the SDK is not publically available, adding the SDK and building from source is required.